Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 Non-flash photography is generally permitted, but tripods are not allowed in the galleries.
 Photography is not allowed in the Archaic Acropolis Gallery.

-Yes, the Acropolis Museum is fully accessible for wheelchair users as well as those with mobility issues.
-Ramps and elevators have been provided for all visitors with mobility needs.
+Yes, the Acropolis Museum, Athens, is fully accessible for wheelchair users as well as those with mobility issues.
+It has ramps, elevators, and accessible restrooms for visitors with mobility needs.

 Yes, strollers are permitted inside the museum premises.